Hysocs/Hysocs/README.md

 <h2 align="center">📖 About Me 📖</h2>
 <p align="center">
     I embarked on my programming voyage four years ago with JavaScript, crafting scripts tailored to modify settings and enhance cheats for CS:GO.
 My passion for innovation led me to delve into Lua, where I spent two years further refining and expanding cheat functionalities.
-This rich experience set the stage for my foray into Python and the birth of <strong>CrossPixel</strong>.
+This rich experience set the stage for my foray into Python and the birth of <strong>CrossPixel</strong>, my first python project.
 </p>
 <br/>
 <hr/>

 <h2 align="center">🌐 Languages 🌐</h2>
 <br/>